API Reference

 ]list_dependencies

 Lists all available dependencies that have been configured in the system.
+These dependencies can then be queried using query_dependency to ask usage questions about how to use them.

 Parameters